The United States Food and Drug Administration (FDA) controls

 with clear labels.
 So having predetermined

-“food grade” cylinders and/or tanks is crucial to sustain this market as is evidenced
+“food grade” cylinders and/or tanks is important to service this market as is evidenced

 by the successful companies naming and trademarking their